Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/8 - Mobile Development Principles/README.md

   - Checkpoint 4 for Javascript
   - Checkpoint 4 for PHP Laravel
   - Checkpoint 2 for Ruby on Rails
-  - Checkpoint X for Python Django
+  - Checkpoints 3 and 4 for Python Django

-- **For Android and iOS Stack**: Completion of Checkpoints 3 and 4 asserts coverage of this skill.
+- For Android and iOS Stacks: Completion of Checkpoints 3 and 4 asserts the coverage of this skill.

 ## Objectives
 ### Knowledge